-We will consider graph algorithms that take as input terms $t$ over $F_{\infty}$ that define input graphs $G(t)$.\ By constructing automata, we will obtain algorithms that are polynomial-time, FPT or XP\ for $Sig(t)$ as parameter.
-The size of the input is $\Vert t\Vert.$\ What do we get if the graph is given without any defining term $t$, so that we must construct a term defining it?
-We get algorithms with same parameterized time complexity for the following reasons.
+We will consider graph algorithms whose inputs are given by terms $t$ over $F_{\infty}$.\ By constructing automata, we will obtain algorithms that are polynomial-time, FPT or XP\ for $Sig(t)$ as parameter.
+The size of the input is $\Vert t\Vert.$\ If the graph is given without any defining term $t$, we must construct such a term and we get algorithms with same parameterized time complexity for the following reasons.

-First we observe that every graph with $n$ vertices is defined by a (trivial) term in $T(F_{n})$ where each vertex has a distinct label and no relabelling is made.\ Such a term can be constructed in polynomial time in $n$ so as to be good (in the technical sense of Section 2.2) and irredundant, whence of size $O(n^{2}.\log(n)).$ Hence, if a function $\alpha$ on graphs whose input is given by a term is P-computable, then it is also P-computable if the graph is given without any defining term.
+First we observe that every graph with $n$ vertices is defined by a good term in $T(F_{n})$ where each vertex has a distinct label and no relabelling is made.\ Such a term has size $O(n^{2}.\log(n))$ (cf. Section 1.2) and can be constructed in polynomial time in $n$.
+Hence, if a function $\alpha$ on graphs whose input is a term in $T(F_{\infty})$ is P-computable, then it is also P-computable if the graph of interest is given without any defining term.

-The situation is more complicated for FPT- and XP-computability.\ The problem of deciding if a graph has clique-width at most $k$ is \textbf{NP}-complete (with $k$ part of the input, [Fell]).
-However, finding an optimal term that defines the input graph is not essential.
-There is an algorithm that computes, for every directed or undirected graph $G,$ a term in $T(F_{h(cwd(G))})$ defining this graph; this algorithm takes time $g(cwd(G)).|V_{G}|^{3}$ where $g$ and $h$ are fixed functions and can produce a good (not necessarily optimal) term (see [CouEng], Proposition 6.8).\ It follows that an FPT or XP graph algorithm taking as input a term in $T(F_{\infty})$ yields an FPT or XP graph algorithm (for clique-width as parameter) taking a graph as input.
+The situation is more complicated for FPT- and XP-computability.\ The parsing problem, i.e., the problem of deciding if a graph has clique-width at most $k$ is \textbf{NP}-complete where $k$ part of the input \cite{Fell}.
+However, finding an optimal term is not necessary.
+There is an algorithm that computes, for every directed or undirected graph $G,$ a good term in $T(F_{h(cwd(G))})$ that defines this graph without being necessarily optimal (\cite{CouEng}, Proposition 6.8).\ This algorithm takes time $g(cwd(G)).|V_{G}|^{3}$ where $g$ and $h$ are fixed functions.\ It follows that an FPT or XP graph algorithm taking as input a term in $T(F_{\infty})$ yields an equivalent FPT or XP graph algorithm for clique-width as parameter that takes a graph as input.\